-Inspirational quotes for International Women's Day
+Powerful quotes for International Women's Day

 Girls are the future mothers of our society, and it is important that we focus on their well-being.

-Miriam Makeba, First black African woman to receive a Grammy Award
+Miriam Makeba, first black African woman to receive a Grammy Award

 3. Angelique Kidjo

-From Benin in Africa, singer and activist Angelique Kidjo also spoke against harmful traditions, such as those that prevent girls from going to school.
+From Benin in Africa, singer and activist Angelique Kidjo spoke out against harmful traditions, such as those that prevent girls from going to school.

 In an interview with Al Jazeera, she explained how her father "stood against tradition that could have harmed us in any way, physically or our brain.
 Because he always said the tradition that our ancestors set has to move according to the time that we live in."